frenck/spook/README.md

 Currently Spook will detect the following issues:

+## Automations: Find use of non-existing areas, devices and entities

+> Finds automations that use non-existing areas, devices or entities in, for
+> example, their service calls. _#springcleaning_

 ## Obsolete integration YAML configuration

 > Finds YAML configuration for an integrations that no longer support it.
 > Unless you like having unneeded shizzle in your YAML, it can be removed
 > safely. _#ghostbusters_

+## Scripts: Find use of non-existing areas, devices and entities

+> Finds scripts that use non-existing areas, devices or entities in, for
+> example, their service calls. _#void_

 # Changelog & Releases